microsoft/msticpy/docs/source/Development.rst

 Scope
 ~~~~~
-Focus your contribution on a single thing per PR raised, whether it
+Focus your contribution on a single thing per PR (Pull Request) raised, whether it
 be a feature or a fix.
 If you have multiple things you want to contribute,
 consider splitting them into multiple PRs.
-Keeping as PR to a single item
+Keeping each PR to a single item
 makes it easier for others to see what you are contributing and how it
 fits with the rest of the project.